nogoodusername/AITBlogged/README.md

 We are using HTML/CSS/JS/JQuery

-The use posts are gathered in JSON form and retrieved using AJAX Calls
+The user posts are gathered in JSON form and retrieved using AJAX Calls